nbarikipoulos/poppy-robot-core/README.md

 ```

 If not performed, the first command/request send to the Poppy next to switching it on will systematically failed, next ones will succeed.

+Furthermore, Note for particular/advanced cases, users can configure some Poppy parameters such as connexion settings, and so on as explained in a dedicated [section](#Configuring-poppy).

 ## CLI Mode